s60sc/ESP32-CAM_MJPEG2SD/README.md

 by holding a given pin high (kept low by internal pulldown when released), eg by using a PIR.
 In addition a recording can be requested manually using the **Start Recording** button on the web page.

-To play back a recording, select the file using **Select folder / file** on the browser to select the day folder then the required AVI file.
+To play back a recording, select the file using **Playback & File Transfers** sidebar button to select the day folder then the required AVI file.
 After selecting the AVI file, press **Start Playback** button to playback the recording.
 The **Start Stream** button shows a live feed from the camera.